univention/univention-corporate-server/doc/architecture/services/umc.rst

    graphical theme built with :program:`Bootstrap`.

 :file:`univention-management-console-frontend`
-   Contains the HTML files for the *UMC web front end*.
+   Contains the HTML files for the *UMC web frontend*.
 More packages like :file:`univention-server-overview`, :file:`univention-management-console-login`, :file:`univention-system-setup`, :file:`univention-portal` and others also contain HTML files for the *UCS